Staff for OHSU Global SE Asia

 Leah Cronn trained as an attorney, and over the last 20 years has been involved in numerous large-scale international and philanthropic business development efforts.
 Before joining OHSU, Cronn designed and implemented health care programs and on-site medical clinics for large companies and worked with a spin-out of the Soros Foundation on Global Health Equity programming addressing the intersection of law and public health internationally.
 Cronn also launched a non-profit organization, Marathon Scholars, which has raised millions of dollars for low-income children to attend college.
 She also sits on the board of directors for The Schlesinger Family Foundation and teaches Access to Education at Portland State University.

-Nichapa Prasarttongosoth, who goes by Nikki, is originally from Thailand and has lived in the United States with her son and husband for the last 15 years.
+Nichapa Prasarttongosoth, who goes by Nikki, is originally from Thailand and has lived in the United States with her son and husband since 2001.
 Nikki has a great passion for providing professional services in the hospitality and executive environments.
 With a multi-national background in a variety of industries, Nikki provides logistical, administrative and executive support to individuals, teams and departments.
 Nikki is fluent in the Thai and English languages and customs which allows her to bridge cultural differences and strengthen international relationships.